jonathanwong110/UltraStore-JavaScript-Project/README.md

 1. Clone or download Ultrastore.
 2. Navigate to the ultrastore-backend folder in your terminal
 3. Run bundle install
-4. Run rake db:migrate
+4. Run rails db:migrate
 5. Run rails s
 6. Create another terminal
-7. Navigate to the ultrastore-frontendfolder
+7. Navigate to the ultrastore-frontend folder
 8. Run explorer.exe index.html